-Don’t miss these must-try cauliflower recipes for the best ways to eat this versatile veggie!
-Featuring tacos, fried rice, buffalo cauliflower, and more.
+These must-try cauliflower recipes showcase the best ways to eat this popular and versatile veggie!
+Try it roasted, crispy, in tacos, as rice, and more.

-Cauliflower have become quite the hot vegetable!
-Once relegated to soggy veggie trays, cauliflower is now used in inventive ways at restaurants, in cookbooks and online.
-You’ve likely seen buffalo cauliflower wings, the popular vegan stand-in for the meaty variety.
+Cauliflower has become quite the hot vegetable!
+Once relegated to veggie trays, cauliflower is now used in inventive ways at restaurants and in cookbooks.
+Maybe you’ve seen buffalo cauliflower wings, the popular vegan stand-in for the meaty variety?
 Cauliflower blended into tiny bits and cooked becomes cauliflower rice, a popular low-carb rice substitute.
-And you’ll find it popping up everywhere from tacos to risotto.
+You’ll find it popping up everywhere from tacos to risotto to fettuccine alfredo sauce.
 Is there anything that cauliflower can’t make delicious?
-We think not.

-Even better, cauliflower has only 25 calories per cup of florets, making it a low-calorie way to get vitamins and nutrients into your diet.
-Are you searching for the most delicious cauliflower recipes on the internet?
-You’re in luck: we’ve compiled our top recipes that make cauliflower into the glamorous vegetable that it is.
+If you’re looking for the most delicious cauliflower recipes on the internet, you’ve come to the right place.
+Here we’ve compiled our top recipes that make cauliflower into the glamorous vegetable that it is.

 Next up in our cauliflower recipes: casserole!
 This cozy cauliflower casserole is filled with chewy gnocchi pasta pillows and Parmesan cheese.
 The gnocchi (basically pasta dough balls!) are mixed in with the cauliflower, making for a surprising mix of satisfying bites.
 Instead of being a gooey and heavy casserole like mac and cheese, this one is surprisingly light and seriously tasty.